Lucy of Bolingbroke: Marriages

-The second marriage was to one Roger de Roumare or Roger fitz Gerold, with whom she had one son, William de Roumare (future Earl of Lincoln), who inherited some of her land.
+The second marriage was to one Roger de Roumare or Roger fitz Gerold, with whom Lucy had one son, William de Roumare (future Earl of Lincoln), who inherited some of her land.
 The latter was the ancestor of the de Roumare family of Westmorland.
 Roger died in either 1097 or 1098.

 Sometime after this, though before 1101, she was married to Ranulf le Meschin, her last and longest marriage.
 A son Ranulf de Gernon, succeeded his father to the earldom of Chester (which Ranulf acquired in 1121) and a daughter, Alice, married Richard de Clare.

-Upon her death, most of the Lincolnshire lands she inherited passed to her older son William de Roumare, while the rest passed to Ranulf II of Chester (forty versus twenty knights' fees).
+Upon Lucy's death, most of the Lincolnshire lands she inherited passed to her older son William de Roumare, while the rest passed to Ranulf II of Chester (forty versus twenty knights' fees).
 The 1130 pipe roll informs us that Lucy had paid King Henry I 500 marks after her last husband's death for the right not to have to remarry.
 She died around 1138.

 Religious patronage

 Lucy, as widowed countess, founded the convent of Stixwould in 1135, becoming, in the words of one historian, "one of the few aristocratic women of the late eleventh and twelfth centuries to achieve the role of independent lay founder".

-Her religious patronage however centred on Spalding Priory, a religious house for which her own family was the primary patron.
+Lucy's religious patronage however, centred on Spalding Priory, a religious house for which her own family was the primary patron.
 This house (a monastic cell of Crowland) was founded, or re-founded, in 1085 by Lucy and her first husband Ivo Taillebois.
 Later, she was responsible for many endowments, for instance in the 1120s she and her third husband Earl Ranulf granted the priory the churches of Minting, Belchford and Scamblesby, all in Lincolnshire.
 In 1135, Lucy, now widowed for the last time, granted the priory her own manor of Spalding for the permanent use of the monks.
 The records indicate that Lucy went to great effort to ensure that, after her own death, her sons would honour and uphold her gifts.